Unterstützte Tools

 openspec init --tools none

-# Profil für diesen init-Lauf überschreiben
+# Profil für diesen Init-Lauf überschreiben

 Workflow-abhängige Installation